barotto/IBMulator/BUILD_WINDOWS.md

 linking to get a more convenient and smaller package.

 ## STEP 2.
-Build libRocket
+Build RmlUi
-libRocket is a C++ GUI toolkit based on the HTML and CSS standards.
+RmlUi is a C++ GUI toolkit based on the HTML and CSS standards.
-IBMulator needs various fixes, so use the version from my repository instead of the official one.

 Open the **MSYS2 MinGW 64-bit** shell (you should read MINGW64 on the command line) and: